-These are three key things HOMEiA.com has done consistently over the years, and so far our organic backlinks and web traffic often increased at each Google core update.
+These are three key things HOMEiA.com has done consistently over the years; and so far, our organic backlinks and web traffic have often increased at each Google core update.

 I hope these tips will help you pivot your content marketing and link-building approach to make your site more resilient to Google’s future updates (both core and “unconfirmed”), especially as AI gains more power over the search algorithm.